Weird Science

 urban environment

-A winter walk turned out to be even more enjoyable than usual when I spotted beautifully defined and colorful sundogs on both sides of our daytime star.
+A winter walk became even more enjoyable than usual when I noticed beautifully defined and vividly colored sundogs on both sides of our daytime star.

 Photo 4

-Sundogs are a stunning and captivating sight, naturally drawing human attention for centuries.
+Sundogs are a stunning and captivating sight that has naturally drawn human attention for centuries.

 Ilustracja